Swarabhishekam

-Swarabhishekam is a 2004 Indian Telugu-language musical drama film written and directed by K. Viswanath.
+Swarabhishekam (Telugu :స్వరాభిషేకం) is a 2004 Indian Telugu-language musical drama film written and directed by K. Viswanath.
 Viswanath also played the lead role, along with Srikanth, Sivaji, Urvashi, and Laya.
 Vidyasagar won the National Film Award for Best Music Direction.
-The film has garnered the National Film Award for Best Feature Film in Telugu for that year.
+The film won the National Film Award for Best Feature Film in Telugu for that year.